UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Private Cloud for Oracle Software

-A UKCloud IaaS service that enables you to have private implementations of Oracle's Engineered Systems within UKCloud's assured, sovereign data centres, Crown Hosting Data Centres or even on-premise.
+A UKCloud IaaS service that enables you to have private implementations of Oracle's Engineered Systems within UKCloud's assured, sovereign data centres, Crown Hosting Data Centres or even on-premises.

 For more information, see the [Private Cloud for Oracle Software service definition](../private-cloud/prc-sd-orcl.md).